By Karen Cuni

 Karen Cuni

-Karen lives with her three children near the beach in the Los Angeles metro area.
+Karen lives with her five children near the beach in the Los Angeles metro area.
 She has experience with tongue tie, slow weight gain, breastfeeding while employed, and toddler nursing.
-She has been a Breastfeeding Counselor since 2013 and loves helping

 © Copyright 2017 Breastfeeding USA, all rights are reserved.